Homemade Mango Frooti Recipe (Fresh Mango Drink Like the Original)

 • Much more economical

-• Use of high-quality ingredients
+• Uses high-quality ingredients

 • Free of preservatives and artificial colors

-• Sugar can be controlled
+• Sugar can be controlled.

 Ingredients

-Sugar – You will need white granulated sugar.
+• Sugar – You will need white granulated sugar.
 You can adjust it according to your taste.

-You will also need water and salt.
+• Others – You will also need water and salt to make the mango frooti recipe.

 How To Make Mango Frooti